Heart Ablation Procedure in Colorado Springs, CO

-The patient is awake throughout the procedure but is put under anesthesia and may also be provided with medicine, sedative, to help relax.
+The patient is awake throughout the procedure but is put under anesthesia and may also be provided with medicine or a sedative to help them relax.
 The doctor injects a needle through the skin, typically in the groin area, and into the blood vessel.
 A small tube (called a sheath) will be inserted into the blood vessel.
 The doctor will gently guide a catheter into the vessel using the sheath.

 Then, the doctor inserts several long, thin tubes with wires, called electrode catheters, through the sheath and feeds these tubes into the heart.